ChrisPolewiak/azure-toolkit/AzureResourcesList-manual.md

 Short manual how to grab Resource Data from Subscription - online version

 1. Open PowerShell for your subscription.
-Easy way is to open https://shell.azure.com website Remeber to choose PowerShell version instead of Cli
+   Easiest way is to open https://shell.azure.com website.
+   **Remember to choose PowerShell version instead of Cli**

 2. Go to Home Directory